Decolonisation of Africa: Portuguese Guinea

 In Portuguese Guinea, the Marxist African Party for the Independence of Guinea and Cape Verde (PAIGC) started fighting in January 1963.
 Its guerrilla fighters attacked the Portuguese headquarters in Tite, located to the south of Bissau, the capital, near the Corubal River.
 Similar actions quickly spread across the entire colony, requiring a strong response from the Portuguese forces.

 The war in Guinea placed face to face Amílcar Cabral, the leader of PAIGC, and António de Spínola, the Portuguese general responsible for the local military operations.
-In 1965 the war spread to the eastern part of the country and in that same year the PAIGC carried out attacks in the north of the country where at the time only the minor guerrilla movement, the Frente de Luta pela Independência Nacional da Guiné (FLING), was fighting.
+In 1965 the war spread to the eastern part of the country and in that same year the PAIGC carried out attacks in the north of the country where at the time only the minor guerrilla movement, the Struggle Front for the National Independence of Guinea (FLING), was fighting.
 By that time, the PAIGC started receiving military support from the Socialist Bloc, mainly from Cuba, a support that would last until the end of the war.

 In Guinea the Portuguese troops mainly took a defensive position, limiting themselves to keeping the territories they already held.
 This kind of action was particularly devastating to the Portuguese troops who were constantly attacked by the forces of the PAIGC.
 They were also demoralised by the steady growth of the influence of the liberation supporters among the population that was being recruited in large numbers by the PAIGC.

 With some strategic changes by António Spínola in the late 1960s, the Portuguese forces gained momentum and, taking the offensive, became a much more effective force.
 Between 1968 and 1972, the Portuguese forces took control of the situation and sometimes carried attacks against the PAIGC positions.
 At this time the Portuguese forces were also adopting subversive means to counter the insurgents, attacking the political structure of the nationalist movement.
 This strategy culminated in the assassination of Amílcar Cabral in January 1973.
 Nonetheless, the PAIGC continued to fight back and pushed the Portuguese forces to the limit.
-This became even more visible after PAIGC received anti-aircraft weapons provided by the Soviets, especially the SA-7 rocket launchers, thus undermining the Portuguese air superiority.
+This became even more visible after PAIGC received anti-aircraft weapons provided by the Soviets, especially the 9K32 Strela-2 rocket launchers, thus undermining the Portuguese air superiority.